Akash-Dutta07/AirBnB_Data_Analysis/README.md

-Airbnb, Inc. is San Francisco, California based company which act as a broker and provides an online marketplace for short-term homestays.
+**Airbnb**, Inc. is San Francisco, California based company which act as a broker and provides an online marketplace for short-term homestays.

 The company charges a commission from each bookings.